← Back to ResourcesBreed Guides

 Mixed regulations across Canada.
 Alberta-specific:

-• Alberta: ear-cropping legal but increasingly discouraged by veterinary community.
-Most modern Calgary breeders + rescues NO LONGER CROP.
-Tail-docking similarly discouraged but still practiced by some show-focused breeders
+• Alberta: ear-cropping is legal but increasingly discouraged by the veterinary community.
+Most modern Calgary breeders and rescues no longer crop.
+Tail-docking is similarly discouraged but still practised by some show-focused breeders

 • Nova Scotia: cosmetic procedures banned

-Most Calgary Dobermans being adopted today have NATURAL ears + tails.
+Most Calgary Dobermans being adopted today have natural ears and tails.
 Cropped/docked dogs in rescue typically come from older breeder lines or out-of-province transfers.
 The natural look is becoming the new norm.

-Ethical Calgary breeders increasingly offer non-cropped/non-docked options.
-Modern veterinary community position is that cosmetic procedures provide no health benefit and cause unnecessary pain.
+Ethical Calgary breeders increasingly offer non-cropped and non-docked options.
+The modern veterinary community position is that cosmetic procedures provide no health benefit and cause unnecessary pain.

 Calgary breed perception + insurance considerations

-• Call your insurer BEFORE adopting Doberman to verify coverage
+• Call your insurer before adopting a Doberman to verify coverage

-• Some require declaration; some exclude entirely; some require additional rider
+• Some require declaration; some exclude entirely; some require an additional rider

 • Average premium impact: $200–$500/year additional or coverage limitation